Basement Storage Solutions: Maximize Rafter Space

 Creating Basement Rafter Storage

-I’ve had my shop in my basement for over 20 years, and in the last few years, I finally figured out how to use the space between the rafters above my head for usable storage.
+I have had my shop in my basement for over 20 years.
+In the last few years, I finally figured out how to use the space between the rafters.
+I created usable storage above my head using powder-coated steel grid panels.
 My friend Karen asked me about my “boneyard” one day, and I didn’t know the term.
 It’s where creative projects go to die or await resurrection when inspiration strikes.
 My rafters are like a boneyard for puppet foam prototypes, but it’s not for dead projects.
 It’s a reference library of head and body shapes.
-If I have a foam head pattern that works for my next puppet project, then I don’t have to design a new pattern.
-I save time and money using an old pattern.
+If I have a foam head shape that works for my next puppet project, I save time.
+I build the puppet based on the pattern I used to make the sample.
+I don’t have to design a new pattern.
 But I have so many patterns that I forget what I have and the exact shape and scale.
-Therefore, having puppet head and torso samples in my rafters means I have an example of all the foam patterns I own.
+Therefore, having puppet head and torso samples in my rafters is beneficial.
+It means I have an example of all the foam patterns I own.
 I can pull them down from storage to see if they will work for a new project.
 I then use them as a sketch reference when designing new puppets for clients.
 That sketch will help us decide on the look before starting the build.
 I recently added more storage for a set of new prototype heads.
 I decided to photograph and describe my process.
-Perhaps you can use the idea to create basement rafter storage in your own shop.
+You can use the idea to create basement rafter storage in your shop.

 Adding to my Boneyard